You are using an outdated browser. Please upgrade your browser to improve your experience.

 A grant of probate gives you the legal right to administer the deceased's estate.

-If you don't want to or can't act as executor, you can refuse to act as long as you have not already become involved in the administration of the estate by carrying out tasks that the executor would normally do.
+If you don't want to or can't act as executor, you can refuse to act.
+But only if you have not already carried out tasks that the executor would normally do.
 For example, taking steps to collect the assets.

-If you do act you can also appoint someone else, such as a solicitor, to help you by carrying out work on your behalf.
+If you do act you can also appoint someone else, such as a solicitor, to carry out work on your behalf.
 This could include preparing and submitting the application for the grant of probate and preparing the estate account.

 Up to four people can be appointed as executors, but only one probate application can be submitted.
 So, decide among yourselves who should apply.